ROCm/omniperf/docs/install/grafana-setup.rst

 Build and launch the Docker container
 -------------------------------------

 You're now ready to build your ``Dockerfile``.
-Navigate to your Omniperf install directory to begin.
+Navigate to your ROCm Compute Profiler install directory to begin.

 .. code-block:: bash